brycewray/eleventy_solo/src/posts/2019/09/thinking-dark-thoughts.md

 If you look at the source for such code blocks, you'll notice they have a lot of different `<span>`s in them to provide the various color treatments.
 So---assuming you weren't already using a dark background scheme for your code blocks, as some do---you're going to have to reassign the colors for not only the code block backgrounds but also each of the individual color codes.

-Yes, that can be tedious, particularly if you haven't yet done code blocks with that many different languages, because each language has its own specific color-coding and, as you do a code block in a language you haven't previously included, you'll see new combinations; so, as in all things Web dev, you'll first need to test (and fix) locally.
+Yes, that can be tedious, particularly if you haven't yet done code blocks with that many different languages, because each language has its own specific color-coding and, as you do a code block in a language you haven't previously included, you'll see new combinations; so, as in all things web dev, you'll first need to test (and fix) locally.

 ### External iframes